18 - 20 SEPTEMBER 2026

 Click here for more detailed information about conference themes

-Stream 1: Clinical Psychology & Diverse Contexts: People & Places.
+Topic 1: Clinical Psychology & Diverse Contexts: People & Places

 Workshops & presentations highlighting the adaptability of clinical psychology across different populations and environments.